 What should I know about tics?

 - Your child's tics may be worse when he is alone, stressed, tired, excited, or worried.

 - Your child may have warning signs before his tics begin, such as feeling cold, warm, itchy, tingly, or heavy.
 When the tic occurs, these feelings go away.

 - Your child may have fewer tics when he is concentrating, doing activities, or sleeping.

 - At times, your child may be able to stop a tic from occurring.
 This may cause discomfort or a feeling of pressure in his body, causing him to have many tics afterwards.

 - As your child grows older, his tics may go away on their own.

 What other problems might my child have?

 Children with TS are more likely to also have attention deficit hyperactivity disorder (ADHD), obsessive compulsive disorder (OCD), or bipolar disorder.
-Ask your caregiver for more information on these disorders.
-You child may also experience the following:
+Ask your child's healthcare provider for more information on these disorders.
+Your child may also experience the following:

-- Your child may be teased or bullied by other children.
+- Being teased or bullied by other children

 - Trouble sleeping, bad dreams, or sleepwalking

 How is TS diagnosed?

-Your child's caregiver will ask questions about your child's tics and health history.
-Tell your child's caregiver when the tics started, how often they occur, how bad they are, and if they interfere with daily activities.
-Tell the caregiver if a family member has TS or another tic disorder.
-Your child's caregiver may do testing to check your child's brain function.
-Your child's caregiver may check your child's eyes, strength, memory, and problem solving ability.
-Tests may also be needed to check for other conditions, such as ADHD, OCD, anxiety, and mood disorders.
+Your child's healthcare provider will ask questions about your child's tics and health history.
+Tell him when the tics started, how often they occur, how bad they are, and if they interfere with daily activities.
+Tell him if a family member has TS or another tic disorder.
+Your child's healthcare provider may do testing to check your child's brain function.
+He may check your child's eyes, strength, memory, and problem solving ability.
+He or she will also check for other conditions, such as ADHD, OCD, anxiety, and mood disorders.
 These often occur with TS.
 Treatment for some of the other disorders may also improve tics.